-Following are the Top 12 Financial Modeling concepts which one should be aware of:
+Following are the Top 12 Financial Modeling Concept Checkers that one Should be Aware of:

-While preparing Excel based financial models it is a good and standard practice, to use different colors for better understanding.So in Excel Best practices, we use different colors for links, constants and formulas.
+While preparing Excel-based financial models, using different colors for better understanding is a good and standard practice.
+So, in Excel Best Practices, we use different colors for links, constants, and formulas.

-• Black Font Color: Black Color is used for the calculation purpose.
-That is the cells which are calculated from linking of other cells.
+• Black Font Color: We use black to represent cells calculated from linking other cells.

-• Green Font Color: Green color is used for the linkages purpose that is wherever there is a need of linking values from other sheets or workbooks.
+• Green Font Color: Green color is used for the linkages purpose, that is, wherever there is a need for linking values from other sheets or workbooks.

 - Ratios can often be more informative than raw numbers